Paseo del Volcan is an essential long-range need for our region.

 Preparing for this road now will encourage good quality, well-planned development for the west side of the region in the future.
 This will open up the possibility of future employers and in turn address the jobs/housing imbalance and congestion.
 It’s time to move this project from the back burner to the front burner.

 If you have any questions about this project and the on-going planning effort, please contact Councilor Lewis' assistant, Tony Duran, at 768-3189 or [email protected].
-If you would like an informational presentation at your neighborhood association meeting please let us know.

 Project Status Update